makyo/writing/work/sawtooth/notes.md

 Joan
 :   Female ferret, married to Elise, helps run the party.

+Lee
+:   Deceased female cat, married to Markus, has very abusive family.

 Malina
 :   Female badger, married to Cyril, works at The Book and the Bean and does tarot readings.

+Markus
+:   Male coyote, married to Lee, gets in a fight with Lee's mom at The Book and the Bean.

 Matthew Lederer
 :   Male mink, works with Aaron and Aiden, winds up in a relationship with Erin.